wang301208/AI-Programmer/README.md

 AI-Programmer is an experiment with using artificial intelligence and genetic algorithms to automatically generate programs.
 Successfully created [programs](https://github.com/primaryobjects/AI-Programmer/tree/master/Results) by the AI include: hello world, hello <name>, addition, subtraction, reversing a string, fibonnaci sequence, 99 bottles of beer on the wall, and more.
 It's getting smarter.
 In short, it's an AI genetic algorithm implementation with self modifying code.

+## Requirements

+This project requires the .NET Framework 4.8 Developer Pack to build and run.

 ## Motivation

 Is it possible for a computer to write its own programs?
 Need a word processor?
 Let the computer create one for you.
 Need a screen capture tool?
 Let the computer create one for you.
 Take it a step further, and let the computer create programs that simplify your life, that you didn't even know you needed!